gve-sw/DUO_RFID_MFA/README.md

-# MFA for physical access controle with CISCO DUO
+# Multifactor Authentication (MFA) for physical access control with Cisco Duo

-This is a use case for using CISCO DUO APIs to bring Multifactor Authentication to protect access controle in difrent setup, this prototype uses a simple RFID reader on a RaspberyPI to emulate the user experiance.
+This is a use case for using Cisco Duo APIs to bring Multifactor Authentication (MFA) to protect access control in different setup, this prototype uses a simple RFID reader on a Raspberry Pi to emulate the user experience.
-When the user would present an RFID tage to the reader, the user will get a push notification from CISCO DUO to authorise the access befeore access is granted.
+When the user presents an RFID tag to the reader, the user will get a push notification from Cisco Duo to authorise the access before access is granted.

-## Install:
+## Install

-#### Clone the repo :
+#### Clone the repo

 ```
 $ git clone https://github.com/gve-sw/DNAC_usecase
 ```

-#### Install dependencies :
+#### Install dependencies

 ```
 $ pip install pad4pi